 - EU animal welfare laws cover four key areas - there are 17 laws relevant to farm animals, 11 laws for wildlife, eight laws covering animals used in research, and four laws about companion animals

-- Depending on which trade framework is agreed post-Brexit, there's a possibility that new trade agreements will be made with countries which have lower animal welfare standards.
-For example, the USA gives growth hormones to their cows, still uses conventional battery cages (in most states), don't have species specific slaughter regulations and still uses sow stalls in most pig production
+- Now we've agreed on two trade agreements there's a possibility that new trade agreements will be made with countries that have lower animal welfare standards.
+For example, the USA gives growth hormones to their cows, still uses conventional battery cages (in most states), doesn't have species-specific slaughter regulations and still uses sow stalls in most pig production

 You can find a more detailed summary of animal welfare laws in the UK before and after Brexit in Brexit - getting the best for animals (PDF 4.24MB).

 What we want to see for animal welfare post Brexit

-- A new system of farm subsidies in England and Wales - rewarding the farming industry for higher welfare standards
+- A new system of farm subsidies in Wales - rewarding the farming industry for higher welfare standards

 - Free trade agreements that prohibit products being imported with lower welfare standards